MicrosoftDocs/azure-devops-docs/docs/articles/move-git-repos-between-team-projects.md

 You have 2 options as outlined below.
 Import functionality is easier, but is only available in VSTS and TFS 2017 Update 1 and above.

 ### Use Import Git repository functionality
-Using Import Repository, you can import a Git repository to your team project from TFS/VSTS or any other Git source code provider like Github.
+Using Import Repository, you can import a Git repository to your team project from TFS/VSTS or any other Git source code provider like GitHub.
 Review the [import repository documentation](../git/import-git-repository.md) for more details.

 ### Manually migrate the Git repo in 5 easy steps: